Skip to main content

 Geology

-Tearaght Island is composed of Silurian and Old Red Sandstone volcanic rocks, creating the hard, resistant mass that has survived erosion while surrounding softer rocks have been removed by wave action.
+Tearaght Island is composed of Silurian and Old Red Sandstone rocks, creating the hard, resistant mass that has survived erosion while surrounding softer rocks have been removed by wave action.
 The island represents an erosional outlier of the geology forming the Blasket Islands group.
 The near-vertical cliffs on all sides testify to the powerful marine erosion in these exposed Atlantic waters.
 Sea caves and arches penetrate the base of the cliffs.
+The island is split into two distinct sections: a larger eastern part reaching 254 metres and a western part rising to 116 metres, with the lighthouse perched on the lower western section.
+[1]

 Climate And Weather

-The island experiences the most extreme oceanic climate in Ireland, fully exposed to Atlantic storm systems with wind gusts exceeding 150 kilometers per hour during winter storms.
-Wave heights in the surrounding waters regularly exceed 10 meters.
+The island experiences one of the most extreme oceanic climates in Ireland, fully exposed to Atlantic storm systems with wind gusts exceeding 150 kilometres per hour during winter storms.
+Wave heights in the surrounding waters regularly exceed 10 metres.
 Average temperatures are mild year-round but the wind chill factor is severe.
 Fog and low cloud frequently engulf the island.
 The extreme conditions make landing possible only during brief calm periods, limiting access to a few days per year.

 Human History

-The island was staffed as a lighthouse station from 1870 until automation in 1989, with keepers living in extreme isolation for weeks at a time.
-Landing required waiting for calm conditions and being hoisted by crane from boats in the heavy swell.
+The island was staffed as a lighthouse station from its establishment in 1870 until automation in April 1988, with keepers living in extreme isolation for weeks at a time.
+[1] Landing required waiting for calm conditions and being hoisted by crane from boats in the heavy swell.
 Before the lighthouse era, the island may have been occasionally visited by fishermen.
 The Blasket Island community on the nearby Great Blasket regarded Tearaght as an important landmark and fishing reference point.

 Park History

-The island was designated as a nature reserve to protect its internationally important seabird colonies from potential disturbance.
-The abandonment of the lighthouse station in 1989 removed the only regular human presence.
-Periodic surveys by ornithologists document seabird population trends, requiring helicopter or boat access during rare calm conditions.
+The island was designated as a nature reserve in 1989 to protect its internationally important seabird colonies from potential disturbance.
+[1] The automation of the lighthouse in 1988 removed the only regular human presence from the island.
+[2] Periodic surveys by ornithologists document seabird population trends, requiring helicopter or boat access during rare calm conditions.
 The reserve ensures no development or exploitation occurs that could harm the breeding colonies.

 Major Trails And Attractions